Nexmo/station/_documentation/concepts/guides/authentication.md

 `application_id` | The unique ID allocated to your application by Nexmo. | ✅
 `iat` | The UNIX timestamp at UTC + 0 indicating the moment the JWT was requested. | ✅ `jti` | The unique ID of the JWT. | ✅
-`sub` | The name for the User you are trying to authenticate.
-For example, when you start a session. | ❎ `nbf` | The UNIX timestamp at UTC + 0 indicating the moment the JWT became valid. | ❎ `exp` | The UNIX timestamp at UTC + 0 indicating the moment the JWT is no longer valid. | ❎
+`nbf` | The UNIX timestamp at UTC + 0 indicating the moment the JWT became valid. | ❎ `exp` | The UNIX timestamp at UTC + 0 indicating the moment the JWT is no longer valid. | ❎